Diabetes Screening and Prevention

-Fortunately, there is robust evidence on the beneficial effects of early treatment of prediabetes, and similar evidence is accumulating on early treatment for undiagnosed diabetes.
-Also, many economic modeling studies have suggested that targeted opportunistic screening for prediabetes and/or type 2 diabetes would be cost effective.
+There is no direct evidence from a randomized controlled trial on the cost-effectiveness of screening.
+However, economic modeling studies have suggested that targeted opportunistic screening for prediabetes and/or type 2 diabetes would be cost effective.
+In addition, there is robust evidence on the beneficial effects of early treatment of prediabetes, and similar evidence is accumulating on early treatment for undiagnosed diabetes.
 There is therefore a strong rationale for undertaking screening for prediabetes and undiagnosed diabetes among high-risk people in clinical settings.

 Scope of the problem - burden of hyperglycemia

-Regarding prediabetes, the global prevalence of impaired glucose tolerance among adults was 6.4% in 2011, and is projected to increase to 7.1% by 2030.
-Almost 30% of adult Americans have prediabetes, and over 40% have hyperglycemia (prediabetes or diabetes).
-Prediabetes is associated with an 8%-60% higher risk of mortality compared to normoglycemia, and a 20% increase in macrovascular disease compared to normoglycemia.
-Microvascular complications are also associated with prediabetes, including retinopathy (7%-10% ); neuropathy (11%-25% for peripheral neuropathy, and 13%-21% for neuropathic pain), and chronic kidney disease (7% higher prevalence compared to normoglycemia).
+The global prevalence of impaired glucose tolerance among adults was 6.4% in 2011, and is projected to increase to 7.1% by 2030.
+Almost 30% of adult Americans have prediabetes, and over 40% have hyperglycemia of any kind, i.e. prediabetes or diabetes.
+Compared to patients with normoglycemia, those with prediabetes have an 8%-60% increased mortality, a 20% increase in macrovascular disease, and an increased risk of microvascular complications, including retinopathy (7%-10%); neuropathy (11%-25% for peripheral neuropathy, and 13%-21% for neuropathic pain), and chronic kidney disease (7%).

 The economic burden of prediabetes and diabetes is very high.
 Annual global health expenditures related to diabetes are projected to total at least USD 376 billion (12% of all health expenditures) in 2010 and USD 490 billion in 2030.
-Approximately 1 in 5 health care dollars in the US is spent caring for someone with diagnosed diabetes.
-These estimates would be much higher if disease-related medical costs for people with undiagnosed diabetes were recognized and accounted for.
-Prediabetes is also associated with higher medical costs than normoglycemia.
+Approximately 1 in 5 health care dollars in the US is spent caring for someone who has been diagnosed with diabetes, and this number would be much higher if disease-related medical costs for people with undiagnosed diabetes were recognized and accounted for.
+Prediabetes alone is also associated with higher medical costs than normoglycemia.

 Identifiable preclinical phases

-For example, in the Hoorn screening study, the prevalence of myocardial infarction, ischemic heart disease (39.5% vs. 24.1%) and retinopathy (7.6% vs. 1.9%) were higher in screen-detected patients than in newly conventionally-diagnosed patients.
+For example, in the Hoorn screening study, the prevalence of myocardial infarction, ischemic heart disease (39.5% vs. 24.1%) and retinopathy (7.6% vs. 1.9%) were higher in patients identified by a screening than in newly diagnosed patients identified from the offices of general practitioners.
 In the Anglo Danish Dutch Study of Intensive Treatment In peOple with screeN detected diabetes in primary care (ADDITION), screen-detected people had high estimated 10-year absolute risks of coronary disease events (11% in women and 21% in men) and composite cardiovascular disease (38.6% in men and 24.6% in women).

-Screening tests for diabetes include risk scoring tools and the biochemical tests: urine glucose, random blood glucose (RBG), fasting plasma glucose (FPG) and glycated hemoglobin (HbA 1c), fructosamine, and the 50-g oral glucose tolerance test (CGT).
+Screening tests for diabetes include risk scoring tools and biochemical tests: urine glucose, random blood glucose (RBG), fasting plasma glucose (FPG), glycated hemoglobin (HbA1c), fructosamine, and a 75-g oral glucose tolerance test (OGTT).